 10 Ways to Reset in the New Year

 As the new year begins the inevitable urge to reset comes over us.
 Some like to make resolutions, things that they want to change, do better or perhaps a complete 180 life restart.
 I’ve never been one to write out a list of resolutions but I do feel a building excitement for a fresh start – an urge to start out the year on a good footing.
-Here are some suggestions to start off the new year right, with a little planning for a good year to come.
+Here are some suggestions to start off the new year right, with 10 Ways to Reset in the New Year!
+Let’s get started…

 Clear the Decks